Syehunter/RecyclerViewManager/README.md

 With RecyclerViewManager supports PullToRefresh and LoadMore, U can also add headers or footers for RecyclerView.
 Also supports onItemClickEvent.

+Use setMode() if you want it PullDown or LoadMore only.
+With RecyclerMode.PullDown replace setOnRefreshListener() to setOnPullDownListener(), and use setOnLoadMoreListener() in the same way.

 ![RecyclerViewManagerDemo.gif](http://7xn4z4.com1.z0.glb.clouddn.com/RecyclerViewManager.gif)

 Layout: